Asian Art

 Qi Baishi, Stealing the Wine Vat, before 1957.
 Wikimedia Commons (public domain).

-In 1917 he settles in Beijing where he and Chen begin to work together making paintings in a new style.
-Artists in the conservative Beijing circles could hardly accept the radical free approach to flower, landscape, and figure painting by Chen and the painters of his school.
+In 1917 he settled in Beijing where he and Chen began on paintings.
+Artists in the conservative Beijing circles could hardly accept the radical free approach to flowers, landscapes, and figure painting practiced by Chen and the painters of his school.
 Because of Qi’s humble origins and spotty education, he could easily be attacked by this conservative group, so he kept his head down.
-“A hundred years from now,” he said, “a fair judgement will be made as to who is a better painter, who knows more about poetry, and who is the loftier one.”
+“A hundred years from now,” he said, “a fair judgment will be made as to who is a better painter, who knows more about poetry, and who is the loftier one.”

 Qi Baishi, Cicada , between circa 1864 and circa 1957, source: Wikimedia Commons